IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Article 3 requires states to ensure men enjoy their rights in their totality and on and equal basis with women.[^6] States are required to "take all necessary steps"[^7] to ensure men enjoy all Covenant rights, and to "take account of the factors which impede"[^8] men's equal enjoyment of their rights.

 Article 26 requires states to ensure men are equal before the law, and have equal protection of the law.
 States are required "to make such changes to domestic laws and practices as are necessary to ensure their conformity with the Covenant."[^9] requires equality before courts and tribunals. requires equal participation in public life.
+#### Representation in decision making
+> To promote equal participation of men and women in development planning, decision-making and in the benefits of development and all programmes related to the realization of economic, social and cultural rights.
+ICESCR GC 16- p21

+#### Remedy
+> - To make available and accessible appropriate remedies, such as compensation, reparation, restitution, rehabilitation, guarantees of non-repetition, declarations, public apologies, educational programmes and prevention programmes.
+> - To establish appropriate venues for redress such as courts and tribunals or administrative mechanisms that are accessible to all on the basis of equality, including the poorest and most disadvantaged and marginalized  men and women; ICECSR GC 16 - p21

 ### Non-discrimination